HL7/fhir-shorthand/input/pagecontent/index.md

 A **FSH Tank** is a folder that contains FSH files.
 A FSH Tank corresponds one-to-one to an IG and represents a complete module that can be placed under SCC.
 The FHIR artifacts included in the IG (profiles, extensions, value sets, examples, etc.) are defined in the FSH Tank.
 Anything else is "external" and must be declared in dependencies.

 Information in FSH is stored in plain text files with _.fsh_ extension.
 How information is divided between files is up to the user.
-Here are a couple of suggestions:
+Here are some possibilities:

-* For a small IG, consider putting all profiles in one file, value sets another, extensions in another, and examples in another.
+* Divide up different type of items: profiles in one file, value sets in another, extensions in another, etc.
-* Split the contents into logically-related groups (e.g., a profile together with its extensions and examples).
+* Group things logically, for example, a profile together with its value sets, extensions, and examples.
+* Create one file for each item.

 #### Formal Grammar